bryanjswift/dotconfig/README.md

 # offlineimap and company

 Make it possible to read mail locally and offline from the terminal (or anything supporting Maildir).
 Open up the 'Keychain Access' app and add the entries for IMAP and SMTP servers referenced in [config/offlineimap/offlineimaprc](config/offlineimap/offlineimaprc) and [config/msmtprc](config/msmtprc).
 IMAP entries have should have a 'where' of `http://imap.domain.name`; SMTP entries should have a 'where' of `smtp://smtp.domain.name`.
+See [Steve Losh's the Homely Mutt](http://stevelosh.com/blog/2012/10/the-homely-mutt/), specifically the section on [Retrieving Passwords](http://stevelosh.com/blog/2012/10/the-homely-mutt/#retrieving-passwords) for more information about seeting this up.

 ```
 brew install lynx msmtp mutt notmuch offline-imap openssl